-remaining action alternatives that do not pass tests based on ethical principles of universality, publicity, and justice should be discarded.
-Social worker professionals may now predict the possible consequences of the remaining acceptable action alternatives and prioritize them by rank.
+After all conflicts are resolved, counselors can generate all possible courses of action.
+Each action alternative should be examined and evaluated.
+The client's and all other participants' preferences, based on a full understanding of their values and ethical beliefs, must be considered.
+Alternatives that are inconsistent with other relevant guidelines, inconsistent with the client's and participants' values, and for which there are no resources or support should be eliminated.
+The remaining action alternatives that do not pass tests based on ethical principles of universality, publicity, and justice should be discarded.
+Counselors may now predict the possible consequences of the remaining acceptable action alternatives and prioritize them by rank.
 The preferred action is selected and evaluated, an action plan is developed, and the action is implemented.

-Finally, social work professionals may evaluate the outcome of the action and examine its implications.
+Finally, counselors may evaluate the outcome of the action and examine its implications.
 These implications may be applicable to future decision making.

-In both Kenyon's and Congress's ethical decision-making frameworks, there are five fundamental components to this cognitive process.
-They encompass naming the dilemma, sorting the issues, solving the problem, and evaluating and reflecting [8; 10].
+In Kenyon's ethical decision-making framework, there are five fundamental components to this cognitive process.
+They encompass naming the dilemma, sorting the issues, solving the problem, and evaluating and reflecting [10].

 Naming the dilemma involves identifying the values in conflict.
 If they are not ethical values or principles, it is not truly an ethical dilemma.
 It may be a communication problem or an administrative or legal uncertainty.
 The values, rights, duties, or ethical principles in conflict should be evident, and the dilemma should be named (e.g., this is a case of conflict between client autonomy and doing good for the client).
-This might happen when a client refuses an intervention or treatment that the social worker thinks would benefit the client.
+This might happen when a client refuses an intervention or treatment that the counselor thinks would benefit the client.
 When principles conflict, such as those in the example statement above, a choice must be made about which principle should be honored.